-Your blog posts need to be very high-quality and convincing with its information backed by facts and research.
+Your blog posts need to be very high-quality and convincing, with their information backed by facts and research.

-But the grave mistake that many small business owners make is trying to sell in their blogs.
+But the grave mistake that many small business owners make is trying to sell on their blogs.

-Even when they think being smart or sneaky about it, it is prett much sleazy and discredits your blogs as well.
+Even when they think being smart or sneaky about it, it is pretty much sleazy and discredits your blogs as well.

 Focus on being persuasive with your blog.
 Even they shouldn’t really feel like they are being sold something through the blog.